Art on Children's Hospital Wards

 We have previously run this project at Great Ormond Street Hospital for three years with great success.
 We have experience of engaging the entire family and medics in the art project and with the background of the Museum.
 The Museum is also able to display the children's art, so they are able to come and see their work on the walls at an appropriate time for them, which can be very thrilling.

 Read more about the Charity running this project.

 Davina is a practising artist who has worked on the GOSH project before.
 She creates a strong sense of community and creativity within the wards.

 Emma works at the Museum.
-She coordinates the projects, liaises with the GOSH Arts team and ensures the projects and displays run smoothly.
+She coordinates the projects, liaises with the hospital team and ensures the projects and displays run smoothly.